-I am coming up on a year for working for Qkids and I think it’s about time that I came up with a pros and cons list of working for this particular ESL company.
+I am on two years (updated) of working for Qkids and I was able to come up and consistently update a pros and cons list of working for this particular ESL company.

 The Pros of Working For Qkids: